Fire Safety Policies

 Heat-producing electric appliances are not permitted in University dormitories or annexes, including student rooms, except for certain authorized items.
 The only exceptions to this rule are locked, limited-access kitchens, locked cabinets in open kitchens, and the private kitchens in some suites.

-Appliances in sealed cartons will incur a warning on the first inspection.
+Unauthorized appliances in sealed cartons will incur a warning on the first inspection.
 Their continued presence during subsequent inspections will incur a $100 fine.
 This fine can be incurred whether it is the originally-cited appliance or a different appliance in a sealed carton.

 Selection Criteria

 You may submit a heat-producing electric appliance to HRES for possible placement on the University's list of authorized heat-producing electric appliances.
-For consideration, contact Christopher Warkala , Senior Manager for Housing Facilities at [email protected] or (609) 258-7638 to make an appointment to bring the appliance to him.
+For consideration, contact Christopher Warkala, Senior Manager for Housing Facilities, at [email protected] or 609.258.7638 to make an appointment to bring the appliance to him.
 Disassembly of the appliance may be required to examine it.

 If you request an appliance to be examined after it has been confiscated, the fine for the confiscation will stand since the appliance was not on the list at the time of confiscation.

-The University requires a thermostat and an in-line fuse to ensure that the appliance will turn off if a problem arises.
+When looking at heat-producing electric appliances for acceptance to the authorized list, the University requires all such appliances to have both a thermostat and an in-line fuse.
+This requirement is in place to ensure that the appliance will turn off if a problem arises.
 The thermostat controls the temperature that the appliance can reach.
 The in-line fuse acts as a back up to the thermostat that will shut down the appliance if the thermostat fails.

 Authorized Appliance List